X-Ryl669/haraka-alias-forward/README.md

 haraka-alias-forward
 ====================
 # Introduction
 This [Haraka](http://haraka.github.io/) plugin forwards emails received to addresses specified in the special aliases file.
-It doesn't set relay flag as the original implementation, but calls send_email method instead.
+It sets relay flag so that the email could be later processed by other filters down the chain.

 It doesn't change the behaviour of incoming email by default, so it can be used in conjunction with other plugins.
-If no other rcpt_to plugins runs after this to accept the email, it will be rejected.
+If no other rcpt_to plugins runs after this to accept the email and it's not forwarded, it will be rejected.

-However, if you want to setup a forward only mail server and not trying to deliver the incoming email, do the following:

-1. set `accept_when_match `and `discard_income_mail` to true.
-2. Enable `queue/discard` plugin.

-Alternatively, you can use the provided `queue/skip` plugin and *discard_income_mail* flag is not needed
+It also adds SRS modification for the envelope so that you can DKIM sign your emails and not be classified as spam later on.

 # Compatibility
-Tested with Haraka 2.8.4 and NodeJs 4.4.5
+Tested with Haraka 2.8.23 and NodeJs 10.15.0

 # Use
 Put the plugins under *Haraka/plugins* directory and put the config file into *config* directory.
 If you installed Haraka globally using npm, do not put the plugin under the *plugin* folder you gave to `haraka -i <folder>`.